Internet in Japan: A Guide for Tourists and Expats

 A prepaid SIM card is also a good option.
 Unlike pocket Wi-Fi, there is no worry about return or damage.
 The price tends to be cheaper since the data amount is generally smaller.

-It is important to check if your smartphone has a SIM lock before purchasing a SIM card.
-Some people might have a hard time setting up a SIM card in the beginning, and it might take longer than they expected after a long, tiring flight to Japan.
+For a SIM card, it is important to check if your smartphone has the SIM lock or not.
+Some people might have a hard time setting up a SIM card in the beginning.
+It might take a longer time than you expected, after a long tiring flight to Japan.

 For expats: long-term internet solutions